 NOTE: You are not required to disclose any convictions that you are eligible to conceal under the provisions of the Criminal Records (Clean Slate) Act 2004.
 It is your responsibility to determine if you are eligible to conceal any conviction.
 To find if you may be eligible please go to this website: http://www.justice.govt.nz/services/criminal-records/about-the-criminal-records-clean-slate-act-2004

 Who will see the information on the Police report?

 We understand and respect your right to privacy.
 The only people who will see the police report will be the HR staff responsible for administering your application and the appointing manager.
 Once the report has been seen and a decision taken regarding the contents, the report will be destroyed.

 How will the information be used?

 The declaration will only be used for the purpose of determining your suitability for employment in the position you have applied for.
-If Southern DHB receives any information about a police record, a decision will be taken concerning the relevance of this record to your application.
-Appropriate account will be taken of the type and age of the record, though the Southern DHB reserves the right to take the final decision concerning whether to proceed with appointment.
+If Te Whatu Ora Southern receives any information about a police record, a decision will be taken concerning the relevance of this record to your application.
+Appropriate account will be taken of the type and age of the record, though Te Whatu Ora Southern reserves the right to take the final decision concerning whether to proceed with appointment.
 If any information on a police record is received which potentially affects your application, you will be informed and provided with the opportunity to comment.